T3DocumentationStarter/Public-Info-054/Documentation/SystemExtensions/Index.rst

 lowlevel
 ~~~~~~~~~~~~~~~~~~~
-Shows the a module in tehe backend to browse the TYPO3_CONF_VARS
+Shows a module "configuration" in the backend to browse the TYPO3_CONF_VARS